 Many factors contribute to a student's academic performance, but research suggests that, among school-related factors, teachers matter most.
 What's less clear is how to measure an individual teacher's effectiveness.
 A new RAND Education website features fact sheets, blog posts, research briefs, and more on this important issue.

 Efforts to improve school leadership may improve student outcomes.
+Evaluation is critical for effective use of resources, but it poses challenges.
 Evaluators and policymakers should allow time for improvements to show, use multiple evaluation measures, and interpret findings carefully before applying them to others.